How to Get Better at Fortnite in Season 7: 12 Elite Athletic Tips For a Unique Competitive Edge (in 2021)

 There’s a lot of information coming out about the benefits of standing over sitting.
 The reality is that standing trumps sitting in almost every conceivable way when talking optimal body function and overall wellness.

-From a Physiotherapy standpoint (pun absolutely intended), sitting for long periods is a great way to accrue stiffness through lack of movement.
-The neck, upper back, shoulders, lower back, and hips are all at constant risk of stiffening.
+From my work as a Physiotherapist (Physical Therapist), I can tell you that sitting for long periods is a great way to accrue stiffness through a lack of movement.
+The neck, upper back, shoulders, lower back, and hips are again all at constant risk of dysfunction.

 Sitting increases your risk of heart disease, makes you more likely to adopt poor breathing patterns and be more stressed.
-So if needing to do something for a long period of time – try standing up.
+So if you need to do something for a long period of time – try standing up.

 The physical benefits of standing may not get you your next Fortnite Victory Royale, but the mental benefits might.